nickknw/nickknowlson.com/_posts/2012-08-06-seven-languages-week-3-day-3.markdown

 JaCoP managed to solve the sample sudoku problem in an average of **95 milliseconds** on my machine.

-The Scala version takes **1.2 times** longer to run than the Prolog version.
+The Scala version takes **1.2 times** the amount of time the Prolog version takes.
 Honestly, this was an unexpected result for me; I would have guessed JaCoP had the edge.
 Regardless, they are both _pretty damn fast_ solutions for not a lot of effort.
 Both win here.